JaiRanchod/Desk-10-Software-Engineering-Group-Project/README.md

 <h2 align="center"> <b> Evaluation </b> </h2>

-<p align="left"> In evaluating our project we look to evaluate our design looking at what features worked well and which not so much, and what we should have changed in the design of the web application.
+<p align="left">&nbsp;&nbsp;&nbsp;&nbsp;In evaluating our project we look to evaluate our design looking at what features worked well and which not so much, and what we should have changed in the design of the web application.
 We conducted a user acceptance test of five users to see get feedback on the design and functionality of the web application. </p>

 <p align="center">
   <img src="https://media.giphy.com/media/xT5LMLcvRrCS5Nf2Lu/source.gif" width="200" height="200">